18F/starter-ui/README.md

 ### Starter Grids:

 There are some basic starter grids to give your project a little structure quickly.
 They are in ```sass/grids```.
 To include one in your project, import it in ```sass/custom.scss``` using ```@import 'grids/grid-file-name';```

+They are made so that you can use them modularly.
+You can include multiple in your project and by including the correct class names in your HTML, can use different column configurations within the pages of your site.